Alice C. Linsley

 The soil at Timna is also reddish-brown.
 Some scholars believe that there must have been a Timna in Edom as well in Paran, but it is more likely that the Horites controlled the metal working industries from Egypt to Jabal Harun (Aaron's Mountain) in Jordan.
 Timna is a Horite name.

-| Timna metal working shop |
+Timna metal working shop

 Edom is a variant of the Hausa odom which mean reddish-brown and the Hebrew adam which also means reddish-brown, the color of the soil from which God made the first man.
-The original context of the story of the creation of Adam is Nilotic.
-Adam is derived from the root DM which refers to blood (dam in Hebrew).
-This is a reference to the color of the soil from which Adam was made.
-Abraham's ancestors lived where red soil that washed down from the Ethiopian Highlands.
-These soils have a cambic B horizon.
-Chromic Cambisols have a strong brown or red colour.
-The copper in the hills of Edom resembled the soil color of ancient Kush.
-The oldest known Horite temple at Nekhen, dating to 4000 B.C., is located in the part of the Sudan that was ancient Kush.
+The original context of the story of Adam is Nilotic.
+Adam is derived from the root DM which refers to blood (dam in Hebrew; dammu in ancient Akkadian).
+This is a reference to the color of the soil (adamah) from which Adam was made.

 Earlier Coppersmiths

 Abraham interacted with the Hivities and Hittite clans of Het who are listed in Genesis 10.
 HT is the Hebrew and Arabic root for copper - nahas-het.
 Nahash means serpent.
 As an adjective it means shining bright, like burnished copper.
-So the clans of HeT were Bronze Age coppersmiths.
+The clans of HeT were Bronze Age coppersmiths.
 The serpent image was sacred for them, just as it was for Moses and the people of Israel in the wilderness.

 Genesis 23:3-20 tells us that the descendants of Heth were living in the land of Canaan where Abraham lived.
 He bought a burial site from them.
 They considered Abraham “a prince of God” among them (Gen. 23:6)

 The Hittites spread into Anatolia and introduced iron work there.
 They didn’t call themselves “Hittites” (an anachronism) but Nes or Nus (Nuzi), and their language was called Nesli.
-They were Afro-Asiatic metal workers and the root of their original name is NS.
+They were Afro-Asiatic metal workers, and the root of their original name is NS.

-2 comments:
+8 comments:

 I'm confused about the assertion that Jacob and Esau were half brothers.
 The Bible clearly records that they were twins.
 There is no indication that Isaac even had another wife or concubine besides Rebecca.
 This fits because Isaac is a type par excellence of Christ.